 Settlement: Parties are encouraged to settle the dispute at any time.
 At the outset of the hearing, the Hearing Panel Chair should inform the parties that settlement is an option.
 At any time during the hearing, the parties can ask for a recess in an attempt to reach a settlement agreement.
 The parties, with the assistance of their respective counsel, if any, will determine the terms of their settlement agreement.
-The parties should be advised that the arbitration will continue to be processed until formally withdrawn by the complainant.
-(Revised 11/15)
+(Revised 11/16)